All Episodes

 Why don't they come out and say, hey, all right, you know what?

-Why we need to be paying what the rest of the world pays.
+Why we need to be paying what the rest of the world pays?

 And I've always said, why?

-Well, to be fair about well, who cares about fair?
+Well, to be fair about, well, who cares about fair?

-Friedman comes up a hundred bucks a barrel.
+Friedman comes $100 a barrel.

 And when he says it'll affect everybody's behavior, he doesn't mean that the government will be able to tell you what you can and can't do.

-He means the price will be so high that you'll have to go buy a hybrid, or that you'll have to stop driving as much, or that you will not spend as much period on any energy related product.
+He means the price will be so high that you'll have to go buy a hybrid or that you'll have to stop driving as much or that you will not spend as much period on any energy-related product.

 And that will help the long-term worldwide supply.